SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - attribute(String) Attribute to test for and reject items that contain it
 - exp_test(name of expression test) Specify which expression test to run for making the rejection

+## |render
+Renders a template string early to be used by other filters and functions

 ## |replace
 Return a copy of the value with all occurrences of a substring replaced with a new one.
 The first argument is the substring that should be replaced, the second is the replacement string.
 If the optional third argument count is given, only the first count occurrences are replaced
 Parameters: